PROJECT

 WHAT DID WE DO?

-From initial planning to final post-production, we oversaw every aspect of the film's creation, ensuring a cohesive and compelling narrative.
+Oversaw the entire filmmaking process, from initial planning to final post-production, ensuring a cohesive and compelling narrative.

-• Post-production expertise from Production Haus, under the skilled editing of Will Simpson and visual effects mastery of James Carpenter, elevated the film's technical quality and immersive experience.
+Post-production expertise from Will Simpson (editing) and James Carpenter (visual effects) elevated the film’s technical quality and immersive experience.